mindsdb/mindsdb-docs-old/mindsdb-docs/docs/installation/MacOS.md

 You should see a list with the names of installed packages.

 !!! failure "Installation fail"
-    Don't worry, simply follow the below bellow instruction which should fix most issues.
+    Don't worry; simply follow the instructions below, which should fix most issues.

-1. If you got `numpy.distutils.system_info.NotFoundError: No lapack/blas resources found.
-Note: Accelerate is no longer supported.` error when installing on macOS and you are using **Python 3.9** please, downgrade to older versions for now.
-We are working on this and **Python 3.9** will be supported soon.
+1. If you got a `numpy.distutils.system_info.NotFoundError: No lapack/blas resources found.
+Note: Accelerate is no longer supported.` error when installing on macOS and you are using **Python 3.9**, please downgrade to an older version of Python for now.
+We are working on this, and **Python 3.9** will be supported soon.

 2. **Python 64** bit version is required.

-3. If you are using macOS and got error about system dependencies, try installing MindsDB with [Anaconda](https://www.anaconda.com/products/individual) and run the installation from the **anaconda prompt**.
+3. If you are using macOS and got an error about system dependencies, try installing MindsDB with [Anaconda](https://www.anaconda.com/products/individual), and run the installation from the **anaconda prompt**.

-4. If none of this works, try installing mindsdb using the [docker container]() and create an issue with the installation errors you got on our  [Github repository](https://github.com/mindsdb/mindsdb/issues) and we'll try to review it within a few hours.
+4. If none of this works, try installing mindsdb using the [docker container](/installation/docker), and create an issue with the installation errors you got on our [Github repository](https://github.com/mindsdb/mindsdb/issues) and we'll try to review it within a few hours.